Teens & Trauma: A Teen Therapist’s Guide for Supporting Your Teen After a Traumatic Experience

 CREATING A SAFE SPACE: THE FIRST STEP

-Your first is to reestablish a safe environment.
+Your first step is to reestablish a safe environment.
 For things like a car accident or natural disaster, the first steps of healing will be physical; prioritize physical healing and ensure their basic needs are met (nutrition, sleep, etc.).
 For physical or sexual abuse, establishing safety may involve getting a protection order, reporting things to the police, finding a safe living situation, and reassuring your teen they don’t have to see that person again.
 In chronic, more unavoidable situations, helping your teen establish clear boundaries can help them avoid traumatic experiences.

 BUILDING CONNECTIONS AFTER TRAUMA